Today I escaped from anxiety. Or no, I discarded it, because it was within me, in my own perceptions — not outside.

 However, we do have control over how we respond to those events.

 A lot of people I’ve met over the years admit they are ruled by their emotions.
 They get too high and then they get too low.
 When they are too low, they try to hide it like there’s something wrong with feeling a negative emotion.
-I’ve said before, one of the best things any of us can learn to do is how to sit alone in a room with our emotions, even the negative ones… especially the negative ones.
+I’ve said before, one of the best things any of us can learn to do is how to sit our emotions, even the negative ones… especially the negative ones.

 But the cool thing is after you get comfortable with what you are feeling, you stop fearing it.
 You become more logical.
 You begin to ask why you’re feeling a certain way.
 Are your feelings justified?
 Does it really matter?
 Is a certain reaction worth it?
 You become more even-keeled.
 This isn’t to say you become emotionless and I will never tell people to try and not feel things.
 No, instead you’ve learned to control your emotions vs them controlling you.